Frequently Asked Questions

 10. How is obesity related to gender?

-There is a different distribution of fat among males and females.
-A study involving more than 1 million men and women by the American Cancer Society has discovered the following:
+The distribution of fat varies between males and females.
+A study of over one million men and women by the American Cancer Society found the following:

 - Obese males, regardless of smoking habits, have a higher mortality from cancer of the colon, rectum, and prostate.
-Excess fat in males will be found mostly in the stomach area.
+Excess fat in males is found mostly in the stomach area.

 - Obese females have a higher mortality from cancer of the gallbladder, biliary passages, breast (postmenopausal), uterus (including both cervix and endometrium), and ovaries.
 In the case of endometrial cancer, women with marked obesity showed the highest relative risk (5:4) for the obese versus the non-obese.
-In women, the excess fat will be mostly in the thigh or gluteal area.
+In women, the excess fat is found mostly in the thigh or gluteal area.

-- Excess abdominal fat is more often related to disease than are fat deposits in the thigh or gluteal areas.
+- Excess abdominal fat is related to disease more frequently than fat deposits in the thigh or gluteal areas.